Nadine Dorries: Secretary of State for Digital, Culture, Media and Sport (2021–2022)

-Return to the backbenches 2022–present
+Return to the back benches and resignation (2022–2023)

-On 5 September 2022, in anticipation of the appointment of Liz Truss as Prime Minister, Dorries tendered her resignation as Culture Secretary (effective 6 September) and returned to the backbenches.
+On 5 September 2022, in anticipation of the appointment of Liz Truss as prime minister, Dorries tendered her resignation as culture secretary (effective 6 September) and returned to the back benches.
 Truss had asked Dorries to stay on as Secretary of State in her new government, but Dorries instead decided to step down to concentrate on writing books.